 Current Council Members:

 Melissa is a sophomore at AU.
-She lived in Montreal, Canada until she was 10, but lived in suburban Philadelphia for the last 8 years.
-She is a proud Canadian citizen and is hoping to have dual American citizenship by the end of the year.
+She lived in Montreal, Canada until she was 10, but has lived in suburban Philadelphia for the last 9 years.
+She is a proud Canadian/American dual citizen.
 She is an enthusiastic hockey fan and a mega bookworm.
 Melissa is passionate about community service and loves learning about different communities and individuals.
 She loves talking to people and learning about how different communities work and how different people live.
-She volunteered at her local library and with an assisted living program in Philadelphia, and is currently a DC Reads tutor.
+She is involved with Women's Initiative at AU.
 She is excited to be on the Eagle Endowment Council and is looking forward to a great year.